A Guide To Growing Plumeria from Seeds

 Fertilizing – Throughout the growing season

 How: After 6 months, I spread 3 or 4 tablespoons of Excalibur VI on the top of the soil and mix in the top 1-2” of the soil.
-The seedling should still be in the 7 1/2 gal squat pot.
-Foliar feed with BioBlast 1 oz to 1 galon and Vitazyme 1 oz to 1 gal every month or less.
+Foliage feed with BioBlast 1 Teaspoon to 1 gallon and Vitazyme 1 oz to 1 gal every month or less.
 Drench with Vitazyme and Root Activator in the Early Spring or if transplanting.

 Why: Excalibur provide a balanced slow release fertilizer specifically designed for plumeria.
 BioBlast works with every part of your plant.
 Soil organisms are invigorated with Vitazyme bio-stimulants providing quicker, more vigorous growth.
-Roots are encouraged with our Root Activator.
+Root growth is encouraged with Carl Pool's Root Activator.

-If possible, do not let seedlings go dormant their first winter.
+If possible, do not let seedlings go dormant for the first year or two.
 You can treat seedlings as adult plumeria after the first growing season.
+Seedling are mature after they have bloomed for three bloom cycles.

 Keep looking for more space, they will grow!